KDE/documentation-docs-labplot-org/source/data_containers/data_containers_spreadsheet.rst

 In the example below a ``fit`` was performed to the original data containing some obvious measurement errors and a fit where those outliers were masked.

-.. todo:: screenshot with two fits
+.. todo:: add a screenshot with two fits

 Manipulate Data
 ~~~~~~~~~~~~~~~~~~~~~~~